 Below are some tips on developing your charismatic presence:

 Bring yourself to the here and now.
 Presence begins in your mind.
-If you feel like your mind is off somewhere else while engaging with someone, try this little exercise to bring you back to the here and now.
-Focus on physical sensations in your body that you often ignore.
+If you feel like your mind is off somewhere else while engaging with someone, try this little exercise to bring yourself back to the here and now: Focus on physical sensations in your body that you often ignore.
 It could be your breath or it could be the sensation of your feet touching the ground.
 You don’t have to spend very long meditating on these sensations.
 Just a second or two will bring you back into the moment you’re sharing with this person.

 Set your devices on silent and put them out of sight.
 This serves two purposes.
 First, it reduces the temptation for you to check them while you’re engaging with someone.
 Second, it sends a strong message to the person you’re with that they have your complete attention and they’re not sharing it with the smartphone placed on the table.
 (Here’s a complete guide to shaking your smartphone habit.)

 Look the person in the eye when they’re talking.
 Numerous studies have shown that people who make higher levels of eye contact with others are perceived as possessing a load of desirable traits, including warmth, honesty, sincerity, competency, confidence, and emotional stability.
 And not only does increased eye contact make you seem more appealing in pretty much every way to those you interact with, it also improves the quality of that interaction.
 Eye contact imparts a sense of intimacy to your exchanges, and leaves the receiver of your gaze feeling more positive about your interaction and also more connected to you.